vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 In the evening, around 5:16 PM to 5:40 PM, I made a trip to Bangkok Thai Cuisine to get a yellow curry with tofu, along with rice.
 I exited the restaurant at 5:30 PM.

+## Friday April 16

+In the evening, I went to downtown Berkeley.
+I first did grocery shopping at Trader Joe's, finishing checkout at 5:58 PM.
+I then went to Udupi Palace and got a spinach masala dosa.